markwinter/markwinter/README.md

 ### Hi there 👋

-I'm a British Software engineer in South Korea.
+I'm a British software engineer in South Korea.

 These days I mainly work with: gRPC, C++17, Python3, AI Models, Kubernetes